 Your statement is for your internal use and for the FMA.
 You do not need to make it public unless you choose to.
 FMA will respect the confidential nature of information in an ABS or any other reports submitted to us.

 Information held by FMA is subject to the Official Information Act 1982 and the Privacy Act 2020.
 These Acts provide for proper access to information held by public organisations and also protect information to the extent consistent with the public interest and preservation of personal privacy.
 Any request for information held by FMA would be considered in accordance with the requirements of these Acts.

-There are grounds likely to provide good reason to withhold sensitive information submitted in an ABS, such as where its release would disclose a trade secret, prejudice the commercial position of the financial adviser business, or breach an obligation of confidence where the release of the information would be likely to prejudice the future supply of similar information or information from the same source.
+There are grounds likely to provide good reason to withhold sensitive information submitted in an ABS, such as where its release would disclose a trade secret, prejudice the commercial position of the financial adviser business, or breach an obligation of confidence where release of the information would be likely to prejudice future supply of similar information, or information from the same source.